On this page

 - storage areas.

-The Regulations don’t apply when using:
+The prohibited times in the Regulations don’t apply when using:

 - equipment in an emergency